OpenEvalProject/evals/manuscripts/elife-93795/v1/manuscript.md

 The ability to convert photoreceptor responses to input stimuli is useful in several ways (see Discussion).
 Our focus in the remainder of the Results is on using this approach to design stimuli that alter the photoreceptor responses in specific ways, such as negating the impact of adaptation and shaping response kinetics.

-## Light-adaptation clamp examples
+### Light-adaptation clamp examples

 Figure 6 illustrates how we can use the model inversion procedure to predictably manipulate photoreceptor responses, in this case using the cone model and (for simplicity) a sinusoidal stimulus.
 Unlike Figure 4 where we invert measured responses, we now start with a desired or target response.
 For the specific applications described below, the aim was to remove nonlinearities in photoreceptor responses and hence we generate the target response from a linear phototransduction model.
 As in Figure 2, the linear model used to generate the target response was obtained by fitting responses of the full phototransduction model to low-contrast noise stimuli at a specified mean light level (see Methods).
 The output of this linear model provides an estimate of how the photoreceptors would respond if we could eliminate their nonlinear properties.
 The response of the linear model to a sinusoidal stimulus is, as expected, another sinusoid (Figure 6, second panel from left).
 The response of real cones, and of the full cone model, deviates strongly from a sinusoid (black trace in the far right panel; Angueyra et al., 2022).

 ![Figure 6.](https://cdn.elifesciences.org/articles/93795/elife-93795-fig6-v1.jpg)

 **Figure 6.:** Starting with an initial stimulus (left), we generate a target or desired response (second panel from right).In this case, the target was chosen to be the response of a linear phototransduction model; for a sinusoidal input, a linear model produces a sinusoidal output.
 We use the (linear) target response as the input to the inverse phototransduction model and identify the stimulus required to elicit that response (red in third panel from left).
 Substantial stimulus modifications are required for the full model to produce a sinusoidal output.
 Finally, we confirm that the modified stimulus works as designed in direct recordings, in this case from a primate cone (right panel).
-Linear model parameters used to compute the target response (see Equation 7) were α = 0.31, τ = 10.6 ms, and Rτ = 23.6 ms.D
+Linear model parameters used to compute the target response (see Equation 7) were α = 0.31, τR = 10.6 ms, and τD = 23.6 ms.

 Adaptive nonlinearities in phototransduction cause the responses to sinusoidal light inputs to deviate from sinusoids.
 These time-dependent nonlinearities operate sufficiently rapidly to shape each cycle of the response, causing responses to decreases in light intensity to be larger than those to increases and causing the responses to light-to-dark transitions to be slower than those to dark-to-light transitions.
 To eliminate the impact of these nonlinear response properties, we seek a stimulus that will cause the response of the full model to match the target response – that is a stimulus that ‘clamps’ the cone response to the target.
 The model inversion process identifies such a stimulus directly (red trace in second panel from right).
 Our primary interest is not in the shape of the stimulus itself but instead in the response that the stimulus produces.
 The right panel in Figure 6 compares measured cone responses to the original (black) and modified (red) stimuli; responses to the modified stimulus are considerably more sinusoidal than those to the original stimulus, as quantified in more detail below.